 I love everything that comes with the fall/winter season, except for one thing…the sharing of germs.
 I absolutely detest a sore throat, cough and the inability to go about my day fully functioning.
-Thankfully, I have found 5 essential practices that protect me from having to endure those ungodly symptoms, which we have all experienced one or more times in our life.
+Thankfully, I have found 5 ways to eliminate and/or prevent a cold or flu, so not to endure those ungodly symptoms.
 You know the story, one way or another someone in your family or workplace ends up with some unpleasant germs and “lovingly shares” them with you.
 Now, if your immune system is in tip-top shape, this isn’t too much of concern, but if you are not getting enough sleep, are feeling stressed or just aren’t eating properly, you have a much greater chance of catching a “bug.”
-However, I am happy to say there are a few wonderful and foolproof ways of preventing and/or eliminating that dreadful bug before the yucky symptoms begin.
+However, I am happy to say there are a few easy and foolproof ways of preventing and/or eliminating that dreadful cold or flu before the yucky symptoms begin.

 Top 5 Ways to Eliminate a Cold or Flu:

 1) Thieves Oil